KartikDaGreat/KartikDaGreat/README.md

 I’m Kartik, a Computer Science and Engineering undergraduate with a strong background in **Machine Learning**, **AI**, **Software Engineering**, and **Data Science**.
 I’ve held roles at **SAP Labs**, **Samsung PRISM**, and **eNova Technologies**, where I designed innovative solutions that combined data-driven insights and technology to solve real-world problems.

-I'm currently focused on projects that span across **IoT**, **AI in healthcare**, **on-device machine learning**, and **edge computing**, with a vision to pursue a Master's in Computer Science.
+I'm currently focused on projects that span across **AI in healthcare**, **Machine Learning in EEG signals**, and **IOMT and edge computing**, with a vision to pursue a Master's in Computer Science.
 My career goal is to contribute to societal growth as a Research and Development Engineer and, ultimately, start a technology-focused venture.

 ---